 - Keep detailed notes.
 Even if you think you’ll remember all the details of each transaction, make notes that include the date, expense category, and what the expense was for, e.g. entertaining a client, gas for the company car, etc.

 - Review your records as frequently as possible.
-Even if you’re using software that automates much of the process, it’s a good idea to check in on your records frequently, verify that they’re accurate, and re-categorize any transactions that have been mislabelled.
+Even if you’re using software that automates much of the process, it’s a good idea to check in on your records frequently, verify that they’re accurate, and re-categorize anything mislabelled.

 - Create a formal workflow for tracking expenses and reconciling your records.
 Map out which tasks need to occur daily/immediately (e.g. uploading receipts), weekly, monthly, quarterly, bi-annually, and annually.

-- If you haven’t already, think about investing in expense reporting software.
-In addition to making it easy to record expenditures, store receipts, and automatically categorize transactions, this software lets you view your finances in dashboards and charts and makes it easier to generate reports
+- Consider investing in expense reporting software.
+It records expenditures, stores receipts, automatically categorizes transactions, and lets you view your finances in dashboards and charts.
+It also makes it easier to generate reports.

 For more information about tracking business expenses, check out IRS Publication 583 (01/2021), Starting a Business, and Keeping Records.

-Subscribe to the People Managing People newsletter for expert-written content on all things organizational development.
+If you found this article helpful, be sure to subscribe to the People Managing People newsletter for more in-depth content on organizational development.